nickhargreaves/django_auth/README.md

     TWILLIO_TOKEN = ''
     TWILLIO_FROM = ''
     ```

-6. Go to your projects main urls.py and add this to your URL

-    `url(r'^django_auth/', include('django_auth.urls')),`

-7. Run `python manage.py migrate` to create the django_auth models.
+6. Run `python manage.py migrate` to create the django_auth models.

-8. Start the development server and visit http://127.0.0.1:8000/django_auth/
+7. Start the development server and visit http://127.0.0.1:8000/django_auth/

 ##### Demo